A guide to chancel repair liability insurance

 Unlike most other types of insurance, chancel repair liability insurance is a one-off payment.
 However, the cost depends on the type of policy you take out.

-If you haven’t had a search carried out, meaning you’re only insuring against the possibility of being liable, then it’s likely to cost in the region of £20.
+If you haven’t had a search carried out, meaning you’re only insuring against the possibility of being liable, then it could cost in the region of £20.

-If you’ve been made aware that you’re liable and you’re insuring against a future claim being made, your insurance is likely to be more expensive, starting at around £40.
+If you’ve been made aware that you’re liable and you’re insuring against a future claim being made, your insurance is likely to be more expensive.